gruntwork-io/docs/docs/pipelines/upgrading/upgrading-from-infrastructure-pipelines.md

 This change is designed to make it easier to manage infrastructure at scale, and has myriad advantages over the previous approach.
 To learn more about this change, read the [deprecation notice here](../../infrastructure-pipelines/overview/deprecation.md).

+To make sure that Pipelines is able to run correctly, make sure that you have the appropriate tokens and secrets configured to allow your machine users to assume the necessary roles to interact with your infrastructure.
+For more information on how to do this, visit the instructions in [Machine Users](../security/machine-users.md).

 Please make sure you understand the changes here, and if you have any questions, please reach out to Gruntwork support.

 ### The `.gitignore` file